-Minors, individuals who do not read or write English, individuals with mental health / cognitive disability or impairment and/or guardianship are invited to contact the Consulate directly about the renunciation process at email@example.com
+U.S. Embassy Paris processes requests to take the oath of renunciation of U.S. citizenship.
+Minors, individuals who do not read or write English, individuals with mental health / cognitive disability or impairment and/or guardianship, and those for whom loss of U.S. nationality would result in statelessness, are invited to contact the Embassy directly at firstname.lastname@example.org to discuss taking the oath of renunciation.

 - A. ORIGINAL U.S. Birth Certificate (issued by your State of birth) or ORIGINAL Consular Report of Birth Abroad or ORIGINAL Naturalization Certificate

 - B. ORIGINAL most recent U.S. Passport